Domonkos65/Domonkos65/README.md

 - 👋 Hi, I’m @Domonkos65
-- 👀 I’m interested in web developing
+- 👀 I’m interested in arduino programming
-- 🌱 I’m currently learning html and css
 - 📫 How to reach me: tothdomonkos10@gmail.com

 <!---